International Finance Corporation

 Post in 2023

 Voltalia is a power producer and service provider specializing in renewable electricity generation from solar, wind, hydro, biomass, and storage solutions.
-The company has established expertise across the entire value chain of renewable projects, encompassing project development, financing, engineering, procurement, construction, and operation and maintenance.
-Operating in 20 countries, Voltalia offers its services globally and has developed and sold over 1.8 GW of renewable energy capacity, with more than 1.3 GW constructed and over 1 GW currently in operation.
-The company owns more than 0.5 GW of consolidated installed capacity, with its primary revenue generated from services in the European market.
+The company possesses extensive expertise across the entire value chain of renewable energy projects, including development, financing, engineering, procurement, construction, and operation and maintenance.
+Operating in 20 countries, Voltalia offers its services to clients worldwide, demonstrating a strong commitment to sustainability and innovation in the energy sector.
+As of late 2018, the company had developed and sold over 1.8 GW of capacity, constructed more than 1.3 GW, and managed over 1 GW of operational capacity, with a consolidated ownership of more than 0.5 GW.
+While it generates a significant portion of its revenue from services, its primary geographical focus is in Europe.

 Yellow Door Energy